 If you have found a lost wallet and are aware of the valuables you are holding in, it should be returned to its owner ethically.

-What to do with a found wallet?
-Short answer: Try to reach the owner through a driving license, ID card, or debit card found in the wallet.
-Use a security camera if present to know the owner of the wallet.
-If you couldn't find any clue about the owner, then call the police and leave the rest on their services.
-You can also drop it inside a mailbox for the national post to return it.
+How to return lost wallet?
+When you find a lost wallet, you can return it by trying to reach the owner through a driving license, ID card, or debit card found in the wallet.
+You can also drop it inside a mailbox for the national post to return the lost wallet.
+You can also use a security camera if present to know the owner of the wallet.
+If you couldn't find any clue about the owner to return the wallet, then call the police and leave the rest on their services.

 Returning a wallet to its owner is not so easy as it seems.
 A found wallet can cause certain difficulties for you, so it is necessary to follow appropriate methods to approach the owner.